ametnes/nesis/README.md

 Nesis is able to transform data from various formats into vector embeddings to be used by your LLM of choice.

 Enterprise ready knowledge discovery solution that empowers users to
-1. 🗣Interact with vast document repositories in a conversational AI style.
+1. 🗣 Interact with vast document repositories in a conversational AI style.
-2. 🛂Role based access control access to the document repositories, ensuring that the enterprise user only views information they are allowed to.
+2. 🛂 Role based access control access to the document repositories, ensuring that the enterprise user only views information they are allowed to.
-3. 🗄Connect to vast number of repositories.
-Currently, S3, Windows Shares, MinIO
+3. 🗄 Connect to vast number of repositories.
+Currently, S3, WindowsNT Shares (for your on-prem Windows environment), MinIO, Sharepoint
-4. ☁ 🏢Can be deployed in your cloud or on-premises.
+4. ☁ 🏢 Can be deployed in your cloud or on-premises.
-5. 🔐User session management.
+5. 🔐 User session management.

 ## Getting started
-To get started with Nesis
+To get started with Nesis,

 ### Deploy with Docker Compose
 1. Obtain your **OPENAI_API_KEY** from https://platform.openai.com/api-keys: